Colorado Springs Child Injury Lawyers

-It stands to reason that one of the most frequent places children get hurt, not of the own volition, would be the place in which they spend the most time.
-While schools are usually considered a bastion of safety, there are always a number of outstanding incidents that prove otherwise.
-Reasons for this can stem from slippery floors, defective playground equipment, broken stairwells and careless staff or students.
-Colorado has recently expanded its protection of students through the passage of the Claire Davis bill.
-The bill, which was signed into law by Governor Hickenlooper in June, 2015, will hold schools liable for serious injuries or deaths resulting from violence that occurs on the property of a school or during school-sponsored activities.
-Read more about the Claire Davis bill here.
+It stands to reason that one of the most frequent places children get hurt not of their own volition would be the place in which they spend the most time.
+While schools are usually considered a bastion of safety, there are always several outstanding incidents that prove otherwise.
+Reasons for this can stem from slippery floors, defective playground equipment, broken stairwells, and careless staff or students.
+Colorado has recently expanded its protection of students through the passage of the Claire Davis Bill.
+The bill, which was signed into law by Governor Hickenlooper in June 2015, holds schools liable for serious injuries or deaths resulting from violence that occurs on the property of a school or during school-sponsored activities.

 Like adults, a large majority of personal injury cases involving children stem from injuries sustained in automobile collisions.
 Because children are often transported in buses or vans from school to home and anywhere else, there is a reasonable chance they could be involved in a traffic accident as well.
-In Colorado, drivers owe a duty of care to other drivers and/or pedestrians to avoid conduct which will involve an unreasonable risk of harm to others.
+In Colorado, drivers owe a duty of care to other drivers as well as pedestrians to avoid causing serious harm to each other.
 See Ringsby Truck Lines, Inc. v.
 Bradfield, 563 P.2d 939 (1977).
-As a parent, you have the ability to pursue a claim for your child when he or she is injured by a negligent driver.
+As a parent, can pursue a claim for your child when he or she is injured by a negligent driver.
 See Colorado Rules of Civil Procedure 17(c).

 - Leading Causes of Child Wrongful Death

-- Common Questions Following a Colorado Springs Child’s Wrongful Death
+- Common Questions Following a Colorado Springs Childís Wrongful Death

 - Colorado Children and Pool Safety